MySmile/mysmile/docs/source/Technical Specifications/Content/PageParts.rst

      - no

    * - Name
-     - It is title of article.
+     - It is the title of the article.
 If it is not set "Menu" is used instead.
      - yes
      - no
      - no